codeadventurer/LordOfTheRingGame/README.md

 The coordinates of the ares were measured with [Image Map Generator](https://www.image-map.net/).
 The image-map technology allows us to have a responsive design and play the game on small screens.

-<h3>Challengies</h3>
+<h3>Challenges</h3>

 The most challenging was to find the way to make the image clickable in the right spots and connect them to an algorithm that would calculate the distance between wrong and right station and give the points accordingly.
 Another challenge was to highlight the stations since you cannot change styles of the image-map areas easily.
-The solution was to use <div> elements and connect their appearing position and size to the coordinates of the station.
+The solution was to use <div> elements and connect their appearing position and size to the coordinates of the stations.

 Play the game [here](https://codeadventurer.github.io/LordOfTheRingGame)